CoinTracking February 8, 2026 | 9 min read

 Navigate to Analysis → Checks → Missing Transactions.
 This check shows you a list of all deposits and withdrawals that don't have a matching transfer counterpart.
 The list can be sorted by asset, date, EUR value, or exchange – so you can quickly recognize patterns and process the most relevant entries first.

-Step 2: Research TX-ID
+Step 2: Research the Transaction Hash

 Step 3: Understand the Cause